-- The Watcher; Wrong Place, Wrong Time; Rafferty; Vanilla; Legend
+- New Neighbours; The Watcher; Wrong Place, Wrong Time; Rafferty; Vanilla; Legend

 Wild-eyed and sweating, the tramp stumbled to his alleyway.
 Rest, he mumbled, as if reciting a mantra, I need rest.
 Another paroxysm of coughing felled him before he reached his precious pile of cardboard and old newspapers.
 On the cold, damp ground he curled his knees to his chest, gasping, shivering, cursing the sickness that ailed him.